 Intranet essential #9: Task and process information

-Some intranets have a special section with information on how to carry out key processes within the organization.
+Some intranet software has a special section with information on how to carry out key processes within the organization.
 This helps employees find exactly what they need to do to complete both simple and complicated tasks.
 Note that there may be some overlap between task information and content in your HR section or documents in the policies area of your intranet.

 Task areas frequently: